sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-labeled-rows.md

 ---

 - PLAN: show an otherwise simple table with both row and column labels.
 Maybe the fruit nutrition table?
+- TODO: link from zip method to here (and from other table methods) for complex tables?

 **Config**